aviflax/fc4/docs/tool/index.md

 ##### `-w | --watch`

-If specified the tool will start up in a persistent mode and watch the YAML files in/under the specified paths for changes.
+If specified, the tool will start up in a persistent mode and watch the YAML files in/under the specified paths for changes.
 When a file is changed, the tool will process it according to the feature options, at least one of which is required.
 In this mode, the tool does not process any files when first invoked.